jieter/django-tables2/docs/pages/glossary.rst

         A single Python object used as the data for a single row.

     render
-        The act of serialising a `.Table` into
+        The act of serializing a `.Table` into
         HTML.

     template